adambraimbridge/n-conversion-forms/docs/PARTIALS.md

 ### Options
 + `header`: string - Custom header text.
 Defaults to "Sorry, this is not available online".
++ `isCompact`: boolean - This removes the phone icon and makes the spacing smaller.
 + `message`: string - Custom message text, defaults to "Speak now to our Customer Care team to discuss your options".

 ## Decision Maker